Franklin County, WA Marriage License Information

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Franklin County will not issue marriage licenses for common law marriages.
-Indiana does not recognize common law marriages.
+Washington does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Can I legally marry my cousin?

 If you are cousins, you cannot get a marriage license from Franklin County or anywhere else within Washington.
 Cousin marriages are restricted.